eMentorAdm/moodle-tool_cf_turnstile/README.md

    - Go to `Site administration -> Plugins -> Install plugins` and follow the prompts to complete the installation.

 2. **Configure Cloudflare Turnstile Keys:**
-   - Navigate to `Site administration -> Server -> Cloudflare Turnstile Settings`.
+   - Navigate to `Site administration -> Server -> Cloudflare Turnstile`.
    - Enter the required Cloudflare Turnstile credentials (Site Key and Secret Key), which you can obtain from the [Cloudflare Turnstile site](https://www.cloudflare.com/products/turnstile/).
    - Select the desired theme (light or dark).
    - Save your changes.